On the Complexity of Offline Reinforcement Learning with $Q^\star$-Approximation and Partial Coverage: Proofs in sec:decision-error

 From \pref{lem:pdl} and using the confidence set defined in \pref{sec:density-confidence}, we have

 Compared with \pref{eq:uehara-result}, our bound eliminates the polynomial dependence on $|\calA|$, $R_{\max}$ and remains valid for arbitrary offline action distributions, which need not coincide with $\pi_{\rm ref}$.
-Moreover, under the measure of regularized objective $J(\pi)$, our \pref{alg:model-centric} can also achieve $1/\epsilon^2$ sample complexity bound as shown in \pref{eq: bound 11}, which cannot be obtained by the analysis in \cite{uehara2021pessimistic}.
+Moreover, under the measure of regularized objective $J(\pi)$, Algorithm in \pref{eq: value centr} can achieve $1/\epsilon^2$ sample complexity bound as shown in \pref{eq: bound 11}, which cannot be obtained by the analysis in \cite{uehara2021pessimistic}.
 Our analysis here relies on \pref{assum: weight real}, and therefore introduces an additional function class $\mathcal{W}$ for density ratio realizability.
 This assumption is comparable with the Lagrangian multiplier realizability condition in \cite{uehara2023offline}, which posits that the corresponding dual variable lies in a function class $\mathcal{L}$.